ipc-lab/kaira/docs/api_reference.rst

 Data
 ----

-Data utilities for Kaira using HuggingFace datasets.
+Data utilities for Kaira.

-This module provides simplified HuggingFace datasets for generating data commonly used in communication systems and information theory experiments.
+This module provides simple and efficient dataset classes for communication systems and information theory experiments.
+All datasets are memory-efficient and generate data on-demand.

 .. currentmodule:: kaira.data